 The development of cost-efficient monitoring tools to evaluate and predict landscape quality in terms of biodiversity is a major research objective at the Flemish Research Institute for Nature and Forest (INBO).
 The main focus in ecological monitoring is focused on flora, since use of flora is takes much time due to sample sorting and species identification.
 Moreover, the lack of any quantitative framework hampers the effective and efficient implementation of conservation actions essential to safeguard local (insect) biodiversity.
 And even if insights are available these are usually based on large, visible insects like pollinators.

 Use of habitat quality indicators is needed to involve a wider range of invertebrates.
 Vegetation heterogeneity is one of these important indicators and is anticipated to drive insect interaction networks.
-Plant growth makes it difficult to establish experiments in which vegetation structure is manipulated in a relevant way and therefore a correlative approach is more appropriate here. we will establish general insights on how the multiple dimensions of spatial vegetation structure affects and drives the diversity of spiders.
+Plant growth makes it difficult to establish experiments in which vegetation structure is manipulated in a relevant way and therefore a correlative approach is more appropriate here.
+We will establish general insights on how the multiple dimensions of spatial vegetation structure affects and drives the diversity of spiders.
 Focus will be on aboveground and plant-based arthropod interaction networks.

 Since focus is on developing contemporary techniques that can be used to monitor landscape quality and diversity, new remote sensing techniques based on high resolution drone imagery will be used.
 These will be used to determine vertical and horizontal vegetation variation.